-How to lower a motorcycle seat
+How to Lower a Motorcycle

 How to check the suspension sag of your motorcycle?

 Take a measuring tape and measure the straight distance between the rear axle and the top of the seat.

 Do a similar measurement for the front suspension by choosing a reference (you can lift the front wheel up by pressing the back end).

 Put some pressure on the handlebar and the seat a couple of times and allow it to become normal.

 You will observe that the weight of the bike has compressed the suspension.
 The difference between B2 and B1 or F2 and F1 is called static sag.

-Step 3-Now, wear your riding gear (including helmet and shoes), sit on the bike with your feet on the pegs, and take one of your friend’s help to keep the motorcycle upright in this condition.
+Now, put on your normal riding gear (including helmet and shoes), sit on the bike with your feet on the pegs, and take one of your friend’s help to keep the motorcycle upright in this condition.

-Step 4-Now you can calculate the average sag for your motorcycle as B1-[(B2+B3)/2] or B1 minus the average of B2 and B3.
+Now you can calculate the average sag for your motorcycle as B1-[(B2+B3)/2] or B1 minus the average of B2 and B3.

 Suspension sag is the quantity by which the suspension will get compressed due to the rider’s weight and indicates how much suspension travel is available for the motorcycle when it gets into a pothole or a hump.

-Adjusting the rider sag should not go beyond an optimum range since it will make your ride a rough and bumpy one on a rough potholed road and also disturbs the basic geometry.
+Adjusting the rider sag should not go beyond an recommended range since it will make your ride a rough and bumpy one on a rough road and may disturb the basic geometry.

 Refer to your owner’s manual and use the preload adjuster to adjust between the maximum and minimum sag recommended by the manufacturer.

 There are two triple clamps in the front of your motorcycle and these triple clamps hold the fork tubes in place.
-You can notice that the fork tubes protrude out slightly at the top (it may be reverse in some motorcycles).
+You will notice that the fork tubes protrude out slightly at the top (it may be reverse in some motorcycles).

-Loosening the bolts on both the triple clamps (upper and lower) enables you to slide the fork tubes up (or the triple clamps down) and doing this will lower the front end of your motorcycle.
+Loosening the bolts on both the triple clamps (upper and lower) enables you to slide the fork tubes up (or the triple clamps down) and doing so will lower the front end of your motorcycle.

 The distance moved should be within the allowable range mentioned in your owner’s manual.
 After the adjustment is completed tighten the bolts on the triple clamps.

-Adjusting the rear suspension– When you have lowered the front of your motorcycle, naturally you must do it for the rear also to keep the chassis geometry.
+When you have lowered the front of your motorcycle, naturally you must do it for the rear also to keep the chassis geometry.